jdujava/TeXtured/README.md

 > [!TIP]
 > If you find something interesting or useful, but adopting the whole template
 > is simply too much, feel free to just copy and use relevant parts of the code.
-> (🚧 TODO: link relevant files for corresponding features in DEMO file)

 ## 🏗️ Building